Bluehost vs Siteground Overview

 - Siteground: this web host has been officially recommended by WordPress Org.
 It has a powerful and feature-rich option that provides users with 24/7 WordPress support.
 The cheapest plan starts at $3.95 per month.
 This is quite expensive depending on what Bluehost offers.

 - Bluehost: it’s also recommended by WordPress Org.
 Bluehost WordPress hosting plans are quite cheap.
 The entry-level is beginner-friendly and costs $2.95 per month.
-Besides, that can buy a premium managed WordPress that’s VPS-powered.
+Besides, you can buy a premium managed WordPress that’s VPS-powered.
 Its pricing plan starts at $19.99 per month.
 The two options are designed to cater to different user needs.

 Reviews For Bluehost vs Siteground: Customer Service and Support